rohan843/cybersecurity-notes/README.md

 ## Frameworks

 Security frameworks are guidelines used for building plans to help mitigate risk and threats to data and privacy.

+Security involves not just the virtual space, but also the physical space.
+Therefore, many organizations have plans to maintain safety in the work environment.